How to Research a Company Before Investing: A Step-by-Step Guide

 - To direct competitors.

-- To the company’s own history.
+- To the company's historical average.

 - To the broader market, with an eye on growth and risk.